marmelab/react-admin/docs/Authentication.md

 ![Logout button](./img/login.gif)

 React-admin lets you secure your admin app with the authentication strategy of your choice.
-Since there are many different possible strategies (Basic Auth, JWT, OAuth, etc.), react-admin simply provides hooks to execute your own authentication code.
+Since there are many possible strategies (Basic Auth, JWT, OAuth, etc.), react-admin simply provides hooks to execute your own authentication code.

 ## The `authProvider`